brycewray/hugo-site/content/posts/2019/12/previous-next-eleventy.md

 And, no, I didn't swat myself, but I did get the joy.

 **Thank you, Mr. Widdershoven**, for the eye-opener!
 This has been an FAQ in the truest sense of that term, and you got us over the goal line.
 As I gratefully [told you yesterday](https://github.com/11ty/eleventy/issues/529#issuecomment-568258911): "You da man!"

+**Note from the future**: This ceased to be necessary as of the [2020 release of Eleventy 0.11.0](https://github.com/11ty/eleventy/releases/tag/v0.11.0), which added [universal filters for "next" and "previous" collection items](https://www.11ty.dev/docs/filters/collection-items/#get-next-or-previous-collection-item-universal-filters).
+{.box}